2015-16 Committee Handbook

 The City Bar now offers a Committee Dues Program.
 This program enables the City Bar to accommodate your committee by accepting and tracking the dues you collect from your committee members for your meetings.
 We will then pay your catering invoices directly from your committee's account.
 If you choose to participate in this program, please contact Fred Garcia in the City Bar Finance Department (email@example.com).

-The City Bar Finance Department will enter and keep track of your committee dues balance.
-Monthly statements will be posted to your committee group on City Bar Central).
+The City Bar Finance Department will enter and keep track of your committee dues balance with monthly statements being posted to your committee group on City Bar Central).
 You will still receive copies of your catering invoices so that you may review them for accuracy.
+Please contact Fred Garcia of our Finance Dept. if there are any issues regarding your invoices.
+After 10 business days the catering invoice will be considered approved and applied to the balance in your committee dues account.
 In addition you will be able to draw on these funds for other appropriate purposes.
 A check request form can be found here.

 If your committee is a participant in the Committee Dues Program please ask members to make their committee dues payment payable to the New York City Bar and send them to the committee secretary or other appointee of the Chair.
 The secretary should send the checks along with a list of the related names and amounts to Fred Garcia (firstname.lastname@example.org) at the City Bar.
 Members of Committees that have chosen to participate in the Committee Dues Program are now able to pay their Committee Dues by credit card online.
 To pay your committee dues via credit card please click here.

 Please avoid using personal, firm or corporate stationery when communicating about committee business.

 The City Bar can provide a template of your stationery with the name of the committee and the names, addresses, telephone and fax numbers and e-mail addresses of the chair and secretary.
 Your firm or organization name should not appear on the stationery unless absolutely necessary.